-- Monitor change in problem stream segments or individual stream locations within the AOC - Track implementation of source reduction and/or elimination projects - Monitor change in problem areas for reoccurrence - Monitor the AOC for new problem locations - ✓ All six "free froms" in the Ohio Administrative Code 3745-1-04 are being met.
+- Monitor change in problem stream segments or individual stream locations within the AOC - Track implementation of source reduction and/or elimination projects - Monitor change in problem areas for reoccurrence - Monitor the AOC for new problem locations - ✓ All five "free froms" in the Ohio Administrative Code 3745-1-04 are being met.

-The Degradation of Aesthetics Beneficial Use Impairment (BUI) is subjective compared to most impairments.
+The Degradation of Aesthetics Beneficial Use Impairment (BUI) is subjective as compared to most of the other beneficial use impairments.
 Ohio's Delisting Target for this BUI utilizes existing Ohio Law for water quality standards as they apply to all surface waters of the state, including mixing zones.
-If any of the "free froms" are persistent then the beneficial use has not been restored.
+If any of the five "free froms" listed above are persistent then the beneficial use has not been restored.
 Any single occurrence due to such instances as an accident, line break, or equipment breakdown, would not be considered an impairment.
+The sixth "free from", which is item D in OAC Section 3745-1-04, was not included for aesthetics assessment as it is related to the presence of substances that are toxic or harmful to human, animal or aquatic life, as opposed to causing a visual or malodorous nuisance.